gvwilson/buildtogether.tech/src/thinking/index.md

     examples actually embody the principle being discussed or which principles are used in an example that they haven't listed.

-[%i "dual coding" "learning strategies!dual coding" %]Dual coding[%/i%].
+Dual coding[%i "dual coding" "learning strategies!dual coding" %].
 :   Different subsystems in our brains handle and store linguistic and visual
     information, so if complementary information is presented through both channels, they can reinforce one another.
 However, learning is less